-$X{t,Y}$ is the subset of $X_t$ for which the answer to the query at node t is YES. $X{t,N}$ is the subset corresponding to NO. The split is decided according to an adopted question (query).
+$X{t,Y}$ is the subset of X_t for which the answer to the query at node t is YES. $X{t,N}$ is the subset corresponding to NO. The split is decided according to an adopted question (query).

-- A splitting criterion must be adopted for the best split of $X_t$ into $X{t,Y}$ and $X{t,N}$ . - A stop-splitting criterion must be adopted that controls the growth of the tree and a node is declared as terminal (leaf). - A rule is required that assigns each (terminal) leaf to a class.
+- A splitting criterion must be adopted for the best split of X_t into $X{t,Y}$ and $X{t,N}$. - A stop-splitting criterion must be adopted that controls the growth of the tree and a node is declared as terminal (leaf). - A rule is required that assigns each (terminal) leaf to a class.

-Set of Questions: In OBCT trees the set of questions is of the type is $x_i \leq \alpha$ ?
+Set of Questions: In OBCT trees the set of questions is of the type is $x_i \le \alpha$?

-The choice of the specific $x_i$ and the value of the threshold $\alpha$ , for each node t, are the results of searching, during training, among the features and a set of possible threshold values.
+The choice of the specific x_i and the value of the threshold α , for each node t, are the results of searching, during training, among the features and a set of possible threshold values.
 The final combination is the one that results to the best value of a criterion.

-Splitting Criterion: The main idea behind splitting at each node is the resulting descendant subsets Xt,Y and Xt,N to be more class homogeneous compared to Xt.
+Splitting Criterion: The main idea behind splitting at each node is the resulting descendant subsets $X{t,Y}$ and $X{t,N}$ to be more class homogeneous compared to X_t .
 Thus the criterion must be in harmony with such a goal.
 A commonly used criterion is the node impurity: